OmerMert/Smart-Blinds/README.md

 https://www.thingiverse.com/thing:4929543

 # Google Assistant connection(Optional):
-Open account from the below link and use the same account in your phone https://ifttt.com/
+Open account from the below link and use the same account in your phone.

+https://ifttt.com/

 Click Create ---> Click if this ---> Search Google Assistant ---> Click Say a simple phrase ---> Fill as you want.(I put ss for example)

 ![Ekran görüntüsü 2021-08-10 232748](https://user-images.githubusercontent.com/47865653/128930525-1fc0dbbd-e73f-410d-9a2a-d5424fe60942.jpg)